Below are details of the main sources of grant funding of which we are aware

 Further information about Heritage 2033

-Read about the sort of projects the NHLF might fund in connection with places of worship and to see how to apply for funding.
+Read about the sort of projects the Heritage Fund might support in connection with places of worship and to see how to apply for funding.

 Listed Places of Worship (LPOW) Grant Scheme – to recover VAT

 The Listed Places of Worship Grant Scheme gives grants that cover the VAT incurred in making repairs of over £1,000 to listed buildings in use as places of worship.
 The scheme (continuing until 31st March 2025) covers repairs to the fabric of the building, along with associated professional fees, plus repairs to turret clocks, pews, bells and pipe organs.
-For guidance as to how to apply online through the new application portal.
+Apply online through the new application portal.

 Benefact Trust